dc4eu/educational-pilot/scenarios/Pilot2/README.md

 - Identity proofs and authorisations are linked via **Verifiable Presentations (VPs)**

 ### b.
 Trust Anchoring Through TAOs and Registries
-- The issuerâs DID must be linked to:
+- The issuer's DID must be linked to:
   - A **Trusted Accreditation Organisation (TAO)**
   - A **Trusted Scheme Registry (TSR)** defining the legal framework
   - An **Issuer Registry (TIR)** and **Authorised Roles Registry (TAOR)**